-Today we are probably among the Imerys Business Area that has been most impacted in terms of sales by the Covid-19 crisis and this after an already challenging year 2019.
-Both the iron & steel and the automotive markets have been severely hit by Covid-19, in addition many refractory renovation projects are being postponed into the second part of this year or even into next year.
+Today we are probably among the Imerys BAs that have been most impacted in terms of sales by the Covid-19 crisis and this is after the already challenging year 2019.
+Both the Iron & steel and the Automotive markets have been severely hit by the Covid-19, in addition, many refractory renovation projects are being postponed into the second part of this year or even into the next year.
 In the coming weeks and months, we will be focusing on cash and costs, while remaining flexible and agile to adapt and respond to customer demand.

-Although testing, this period will nonetheless have taught us a lot about how we function as a Business Area, above all demonstrating the fundamentality of people and teams.
-More than ever I have been aware that our business rests on the expertise of our employees and it is thanks to their commitment that we have been able to adapt throughout this crisis to respond to our customer’s needs.
+Although testing, this period will nonetheless have taught us a lot about how we function as a BA, above all demonstrating the fundamentality of people and teams.
+More than ever, I have been aware that our business rests on the expertise of our employees and it is thanks to their commitment that we have been able to adapt throughout this crisis to respond to our customer’s needs.

 A few words to conclude